polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![On the Resources tab, the SAPHana line now displays a question mark and two constraints symbols.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image28.png "Resources tab")

-1. To remediate this, use the vertical menu on the left hand side of the **SUSE Hawk Status** to switch to the **Edit Configuration** page and display its **Constraints** tab.
+1. To remediate this, use the vertical menu on the left-hand side of the **SUSE Hawk Status** to switch to the **Edit Configuration** page and display its **Constraints** tab.

     ![The Constraints tab is selected on the Edit Configuration page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image29.png "Edit Configuration page")

     > **Note**: Ban and prefer location constraints are generated automatically during migration operation in order to prevent unintended failback to the original cluster node.
-However, such constraints should be removed once the original node is available to host custer resources.
+However, such constraints should be removed once the original node is available to host cluster resources.

     > **Note**: Make sure not to accidentally remove other constraints.